USVG/MindMatters-Mental-Health-App/README.md

 # MindMatters-Mental-Health-App
 Mindmatters is a mental health app with evidence-based features, researched and developed as part of my final year project.

+To install, download the MindMatters.apk file onto your Android device, locate the file, enable unknown sources if prompted and start the installation.

 The MindMatters app has 3 primary features:

 ### Lora - The AI Chatbot